nderimx/Naive-Blockchain/README.md

-this is an attempt at writing a simple implementation of a blockchain built from scratch
+this is an attempt at writing a simple implementation of a blockchain from scratch